 Lightweight and compact, this particular lens is ideal for photographers as well as videographers on the move (vloggers).

-What’s more, the lens is quite affordable compared to other lenses making it suitable for beginners.
+What’s more, the lens is quite affordable compared to other camera lenses making it suitable for beginners.

 2. Canon EF-S 24mm